sampreet-chawla/GA-unit3-w7d4hw-mongo-data-modeling-exercise/README.md

 module.exports = mongoose.model("Person", Person);
 ```

-For the examples that require parent and child schemas, use the Author and
+For the examples that require parent and child schemas, use the Yum lab for reference.
-Cookbook solution that we learning in class as a reference!
-Hint: An array of
-objects will be a clue!

 ## Plagiarism